-PPIs block acid production, which can cause damage to the esophagus lining.
-PPIs are the most powerful drugs for reducing stomach acid production (according to The Merck Manual) and are usually the most effective treatment for GERD.
+PPIs block acid production in your stomach.
+They’re the most powerful drugs for reducing acid production and are most appropriate for people with more frequent heartburn.
+They’re typically the most effective treatment for GERD.

 - omeprazole (Losec, Omesec, Prilosec OTC)